chipbennett/cbnet-favicon/readme.txt

 Activiation and Use

 1. Activate the plugin through the 'Plugins' menu in WordPress
-2. From your Admin UI (Dashboard), use the menu to select Options -> cbnet Favicon
+2. From your Admin UI (Dashboard), use the menu to select Options -> Favicon
 3. Configure settings, and save

 == Frequently Asked Questions ==

 = How do I choose a Favicon? =

-Choose one of the included icons, or upload one of your own.
+Just upload a file of your own.
+Note that Favicons file type must be one of ICO, PNG, JPEG, or GIF.

 = I use Internet Explorer.
 Why don't the icons appear on the options page?
 Are my options saved? =

 Internet Explorer doesn't render .ico files in HTML files.
-If you see a file path in the **Favorite Icon** field at the top of the page, then your settings are saved.

 == Screenshots ==